TheDoubleMix/RKGViewer/README.md

 Too Many arguments!
 If you want to you can still select the file you want to choose.
 ```
+The RKG Viewer CLI is still in beta, If you use the inputs or options menu, you will get an error and the cli will close.
 ## Issues

 For issues, please report them in the [issues section](https://github.com/yourusername/rkg-file-reader-cli/issues).